-phi Low Carbon was established in 2021 by Jeremy Poulter and Sara Darwin to specialise in the design and delivery of low energy, low carbon buildings with a value over £1 million
+phi Low Carbon was established in 2021 by Jeremy Poulter and Sara Darwin to specialise in low energy and low carbon consultancy for both new build and retrofit projects.

-Both Jeremy and Sara have run their own successful architectural practices, Poulter Architects and phi Architects and both are Certified Passivhaus Designers.
+Both Jeremy and Sara have run their own successful architectural practices and both are Certified Passivhaus Designers.
+Jeremy and Sara also continue to practice as architects through their sister company phi architects

 phi Low Carbon are members of the Passive House Trust and the AECB.